yongac/six_degrees_of_jaromir_jagr/README.md

 #### Populating the database

-In this iteration of the project, the database is populated manually by producing CSV files of rosters for a given team and year (copied and pasted from Hockey Reference), storing many of these in a separate `manual_csv_data/` folder, and writing python script to ingest these to populate the database.
+In this iteration of the project, the database is populated by scraping Hockey-Reference for rosters of given teams and years (as specified in the CSV files within `team_info/`.
-   * Unless you want to manually produce 1000s of CSVs, this will still yield an incomplete database.
+   * Although this process can be automatically done for all roster data dating to the beginning of the NHL, it currently would take multiple hours, owing to the rate limits placed on us by Hockey-Reference.

-In the next iteration of the project, we will write a .py file that scrapes the relevant table data and directly adds each table to the database.
+   * It would be nice to amortize this cost by doing it once and posting that data here, but I am postponing this for now, as it isn't an especially interesting problem.

 #### Validating player data